Conor McGregor's net worth and the expensive things he owns

 Properties in Ireland, Spain and the US

 Conor McGregor owns multiple properties in Europe and the US.
 One of his most famous real-estate showpieces is a mansion in his home country.
-He bought the property for around USD 2.5 million (INR 20 crore approx.) in 2019.
+He bought the property for around USD 2.5 million in 2019.

 The property is located close to River Liffey near Straffan, Co Kildare and is behind the site where the Ryder Cup was held in 2006.